-Bule(s) consent is required under and activity status:
+Rule(s) consent is required under and activity status:

 Please provide details of all rules consent is required under.
-Please note that Section 18(3)(a) of the Act details that the project must not include an activity that is described as a prohibited activity in the Resource Management Act 1991, Regulations made under that Act (including a national environmental standard), or a plan or proposed plan.
+Please note that Section 18(3)(a) of the Act details that the project must not include an activity that is described as a prohibited activity in the Resource Management Act 1991, regulations made under that Act (including a national environmental standard), or a plan or proposed plan.

 Relevant plan / standard Relevant rule / regulation Reason for consent Activity status Location of proposed activity Auckland Unitary Plan H3.4(A9) Integrated Residential Development in the RSHZ The proposal is a residential development and community hall building.
-Note this consent will cover off all internal permitted activity infringements (height in relation to boundary yard, maximum impervious area, landscaped area, Discretionary Across the site walls as set out in H.3.6.7 to 3.,6.12).
-Potentially some 3 storey buildings could include minor height infringements of roof form (H3.6.6). , OVIS Č. Auckland Unitary Plan H3.4(A36) New buildings Construction of 59 residential units and community hall building Discretionary Across the site Auckland Unitary Plan E36.4.1 (A38) New buildings in Floodplain Provision of residential units in the floodplain on the site Restricted Discretionary Centre of the site - Blocks R and S on the plans.
-Auckland Unitary Plan E36.4.1 (A42) New buildings and structures located within or over an overland flow path Provision of residential units over the overland flow path on the site Restricted Discretionary Centre of the site - Blocks Q, R, U and S on the plans.
-Auckland Unitary Plan E38.4.2(A14) Subdivision in accordance with an approved land use consent complying with Standard E38.8.2.2 Subdivision of 59 freehold lots (additional commonly held lots will also be included, e.g. reserves) Restricted Discretionary Across the site Auckland Unitary Plan E12.4.1(A6) Earthworks greater than 2,500m Earthworks exceeding 2,500m are proposed.
-Restricted Discretionary Across the site Auckland Unitary Plan E12.4.1(A10) Earthworks greater than 2,500m Earthworks exceeding 2,500m are proposed.
-Restricted Discretionary Across the site Auckland Unitary Plan E15.4.1 (A19) Vegetation removal within riparian yard Vegetation removal within 10m of the stream on the site will be required to accommodate the nature-based playground Restricted Discretionary Within riparian yard
+Note this consent will cover off all internal permitted activity infringements (height in relation to boundary yard, maximum impervious area, landscaped area, walls as set out in H.3.6.7 to 3.,6.12).
+Potentially some 3 storey buildings could include minor height infringements of roof form (H3.6.6).
+Discretionary Across the site Auckland Unitary Plan H3.4(A36) New buildings Construction of 59 residential units and community hall building Discretionary Across the site Auckland Unitary Plan E36.4.1 (A38) New buildings in Floodplain Provision of residential units in the floodplain on the site Restricted Discretionary Centre of the site - Blocks R and S on the plans.
+Auckland Unitary Plan E36.4.1 (A42) New buildings and structures located within or over an overland flow path Provision of residential units over the overland flow path on the site Restricted Discretionary Centre of the site - Blocks Q, R, U and S or the plans.
+Auckland Unitary Plan E38.4.2(A14) Subdivision in accordance with an approved land use consent complying with Standard E38.8.2.2.
+Subdivision of 59 freehold lots (additional commonly held lots will also be included, e.g. reserves) Restricted Discretionary Across the site Auckland Unitary Plan E12.4.1(A6) Earthworks greater than 2,500m3 Earthworks exceeding 2,500m3 are proposed.
+Restricted Discretionary Across the site

-Relevant plan / standard Relevant rule / regulation Reason for consent Activity status Location of proposed activity Auckland Unitary Plan E8.4.1(A10) Stormwater discharges from impervious areas exceeding 5,000m Stormwater discharges from impervious areas exceeding 5,000m are proposed.
+Auckland Unitary Plan E12.4.1(A10) Earthworks greater than 2,500m3 Earthworks exceeding 2,500m3 are proposed.
+Restricted Discretionary Across the site Auckland Unitary Plan E15.4.1 (A19) Vegetation removal within riparian yard Vegetation removal within 10m of the stream on the site will be required to accommodate the nature-based playground Restricted Discretionary Within riparian yard Auckland Unitary Plan E8.4.1(A10) Stormwater discharges from impervious areas exceeding 5,000m2 Stormwater discharges from impervious areas exceeding 5,000m2 are proposed.
 Restricted Discretionary Across the site National Environmental Standards for Assessing and Managing Contaminants in Soil to Protect Human Health 2011 (if contamination is identified) Clause 5(5) and 5(6) Subdivision and change of use of land NB: TBC whether applicable.
 Detailed Site Investigation will be undertaken at resource consent stage.
 Restricted Discretionary Across the site